FromDoppler/doppler-docker-akamai-publish/README.md

 # doppler-docker-akamai-publish
-Docker image to help us to publish releases to Akamay CDN
+Docker image to help us to publish releases to Akamai CDN